 Ben died on April 30, 2015, from natural causes, at the age of 76.
 No one who lived through the 60s was untouched by the voice of Ben E. King.
 Both with the Drifters and on his own, Ben turned out some of the best music of our time.

-Special thanks to Golden Oldies Records, who provided some of the track listings, and to Ady Croasdell.
+Special thanks to Golden Oldies Records, which provided some of the track listings, and to Ady Croasdell.

 R & B (as part of the Crowns; he's not doing lead)

 6901 Kiss And Make Up/I'll Forget About You - 1958